Reception of asylum seekers

 Why were local residents informed only after the purchase of the plot was complete?

 Every municipality must contribute to the reception of asylum seekers.
-The college took responsibility for searching for and finding a possible reception location in Son en Breugel.
-Despite the fact that at that time we were still awaiting COA and therefore did not have more information, we felt it was important to involve the town council and residents early on in the process.
-This is also difficult because, like the city council and residents, we were still awaiting further information.
+Although we were still waiting for information from the COA at that point and therefore did not have any further details, we felt it was important to involve the municipal council and residents in the process at an early stage.
+This was difficult, because, like the municipal council and residents, we were still waiting for further information.

 Why were residents not allowed to have a say in the location?

 The college took responsibility for making the site selection.
 The municipality then made the site available to COA.
-The local residents have been informed about this.
+Local residents have been informed about this.
 They will be involved in the process of realizing the shelter.

 How will local residents be involved in the realization of the shelter?